ld4l/ontology/README.md

 LD4L may provide revised/expanded versions in future as we identify new use cases and begin to test the ontology with instance data.
 The proposed changes include, but are not limited to, the following conventions:
+#LD4L Proposed Bibframe Ontology

-* Reuse stable pre-existing classes and properties from external ontologies rather than declaring new ones within the BIBFRAME namespace.
+1. Reuse stable pre-existing classes and properties from external ontologies rather than declaring new ones within the BIBFRAME namespace.

-* Use URIs rather than strings to identify resources.
+2. Use URIs rather than strings to identify resources.

-* Replace the bf:Authority classes with Real World Entity classes for people, places, things, etc.
+3. Replace the bf:Authority classes with Real World Entity classes for people, places, things, etc.

-* Define only one pattern to model one feature of the knowledge domain.
+4. Define only one pattern to model one feature of the knowledge domain.

-* Clarify the directionality of properties via naming, definitions, and, where applicable, domain and range constraints, and add inverse properties where appropriate.
+5. Clarify the directionality of properties via naming, definitions, and, where applicable, domain and range constraints, and add inverse properties where appropriate.

-* Name terms consistently, and make the distinction between classes, object properties, and datatype properties clear through standard naming conventions.
+6. Name terms consistently, and make the distinction between classes, object properties, and datatype properties clear through standard naming conventions.